dpouzada/Watson_for_MANA/README.md

 Once you are logged in your IBM account, click on "Catalog" and the "AI section".

-Scroll down to Naural Language Understanding and, after having set the region to deploy your service (Frankfurt in my case) you click on Create.
+Scroll down to Natural Language Understanding and, after having set the region to deploy your service (Frankfurt in my case) you click on Create.

 Now that you just created your instance, click on Manage and you can already copy the API Key and replace the appropriate field in the file Instances_Watson_modules.py.